Mikael Colville-Andersen: Career

 Colville-Andersen has been instrumental in orchestrating the global bicycle boom, starting with what was later called "the Photo That Launched a Million Bicycles" in 2006, which led to the Copenhagen Cycle Chic photography and streetstyle blog in 2007.
 Regarding his early work with the Cycle Chic movement, The Guardian dubbed him "The Sartorialist on Two Wheels".

 He coined the phrase cycle chic in 2007, as well as the word Copenhagenize in the same year.
 He has also coined and popularised other phrases such as Bicycle Urbanism, Viking Biking, Citizen Cyclist and he started The Slow Bicycle Movement in 2008.

 Before embarking on a career as an urban designer, he was a film director and screenwriter.
 His debut feature film, Zakka West (2003), was the first indie film in Denmark and premiered at the Copenhagen International Film Festival.
 He has written and directed several short films, including the award-winning short Breaking Up (1999), and founded the first pan-European organisation for screenwriters – Euroscreenwriters – in 1997.

 As producer for The Danish Broadcasting Corporation (DR) bicentenary website for Hans Christian Andersen, he and his team won the Prix Italia award at the Radiotelevisione Italiana 57th Prix Italia for Best Public Service Website.

-In 2013, he made appearances in Edinburgh to help celebrate that city's Bike Week.
+In 2013, he appeared in Edinburgh to help celebrate that city's Bike Week.

 In 2014, he was cited as one of the influential urban planners suggesting that radical solutions were needed if improvement was to be seen in respect to congestion problems in the city of York.
 He has also explained that cycle parking is needed for cities to be cycle-friendly.
 He was booked as a keynote speaker at the Velo-city Global conference in Adelaide in May 2014.

+Volunteer work in Ukraine

+In May 2022, Colville-Andersen founded a non-profit organization Bikes4Ukraine.
+The organization's first goal was to deliver bicycles to help uncongest Lviv's public transportation.
+The city had had accepted over 200 000 refugees since the start of the 2022 Russian invasion, which put a strain on public transit.
+Local urban planners contacted Colville-Andersen to suggest the bicycle solution which lead to the founding of the organization.
+On 3 July 2022, the first bicycle donation event took place in Copenhagen.
+By the end of that day, the organization received over 100 bicycles, which were sent to 3 Ukrainian cities: Lviv, Bucha and Chernihiv.
+As of early 2024, Bikes4Ukraine has delivered over 1000 bikes to over 35 cities and towns in Ukraine.